 You'll want to set a few basic options before you start using beets.
-The configuration is stored in a text file: on Unix-like OSes, the config file is at ~/.beetsconfig; on Windows, it's at %APPDATA%\beetsconfig.ini.
+The configuration is stored in a text file: on Unix-like OSes, the config file is at ~/.config/beets/config.yaml; on Windows, it's at %APPDATA%\beets\config.yaml.
 Create and edit the appropriate file with your favorite text editor.
-This file will start out empty, but here's good place to start:
+(You may need to create the enclosing directories also.)
+The file will start out empty, but here's good place to start:

 '''

-[beets]

 directory: ~/music

 library: ~/data/musiclibrary.blb

 '''